 Student and parent audits have highlighted that service families are generally happy in the school, and this is perhaps underlined in the rapid increase in the number of service children in the school (many have arrived from other schools, citing positive reports from other parents).
-There were 69 service children in the school by the end of the academic year, an increase of over 20 service children in only 3 years.
+There has been an increase of about 40 service children over the past 4 years.
 There was no discernible difference in the self-identified morale of service children and non-service children.

 Whilst behaviour at the school is generally good, a behaviour trend regarding service children did emerge in 2021-22.
 Scrutiny of our behaviour records shows that service children are generally involved in more behaviour incidents than their peers.
-In 2021-22, service children were involved in 75% of the total behaviour incidents in the school (service children made up 50% of the school's roll at the time).
-Our revised service premium plan will aim to address this from 2022-23.
+In both 2021-22, service children were involved in over 70% of the total behaviour incidents in the school (service children made up 50%-55% of the school's roll at the time).
+Our revised service premium plan will aim to address this from 2023-24.